stephenbeckr/stephenbeckr.github.io/teaching.md

 ## Summer STEM camp (Aurora and Longmont Colorado)
 Thanks to CU Office of Outreach and Northrop Grumman for supporting this
-- We did this again in July 2022; this year, I didn't help with teaching but organized a visit to CU to see research groups
+- We did this again in July 2022 and 2023; these years, I didn't help with teaching but organized a visit to CU to see research groups
 - Happening again in July 2021 (but only in Longmont/online): see [Innovation Center Super STEM camps](https://innovation.svvsd.org/summercamps) website to register.
   - [Github repo](https://github.com/cu-applied-math/stem-camp-notebooks) with our materials
   - [2021 promo video](https://drive.google.com/file/d/19b1qO9498OsLW2q96yyKDlqdSSpZHmsC/view?usp=sharing) and the [end-of-week summary video](https://drive.google.com/file/d/1GwUIAFdbVicUUwjaP-1u-ROMvqrGcu04/view?usp=sharing) professionally produced by the St Vrain Valley School District